SwimmingRun21/SwimmingRun21/README.md

 - 👀 I’m interested in ... learning about software and web design.
 - 🌱 I’m currently learning ...
 C#, HTML, CSS.
 - 💞️ I’m looking to collaborate on ...
 N/A
 - 📫 How to reach me ...
-SwimmingRun21 @stackoverflow, gitup and freecodecamp.
+SwimmingRun21 @stackoverflow, githup and freecodecamp.

 <!---
 SwimmingRun21/SwimmingRun21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.